andyjost/Sprite/docs/source/Quickstart.rst

     >>> getattr(Prelude, '++')
     <curry function 'Prelude.++'>

-You may also use ``curry.symbol`` to look up a symbol by its full name:
+You may also use :func:`curry.symbol` to look up a symbol by its full name:

     >>> curry.symbol('Prelude.++')
     <curry function 'Prelude.++'>